Finance and Administration Committee Charter

-The Committee shall meet as often as necessary to carry out its responsibilities but at least once annually, in conjunction with regular meetings of the Board of Trustees, at stated times approved in advance by the Committee, or at any other time upon a call by the Chair of the Board, the President, or the committee chair or by the Secretary upon the written request of two members of the committee.
+The Committee shall meet as often as necessary to carry out its responsibilities but at least once annually.
+The Committee may meet in conjunction with regular meetings of the Board of Trustees, at stated times approved in advance by the Committee, or at any other time upon a call by the Chair of the Board, the President, the Committee Chair, or by the Secretary upon the written request of two members of the Committee.
 Committee meetings may be held at any location in the State of Tennessee.

 At least five (5) days’ notice shall be given to all Committee members when feasible, but less notice may be given when there is a need for urgent action.
 Notice may be delivered by postal mail, courier, electronic mail, or facsimile transmission.
 If written notice is not feasible, by reason of urgency or other exigent circumstance, notice may be given by telephone.